-If you prefer to explore Budapest’s shopping malls, you’ll like Arena Plaza, a modern shopping center opened in 2007 that houses several famous retailers and boutiques.
+If you prefer to explore Budapest’s shopping malls, you’ll like Arena Plaza, a modern shopping centre opened in 2007 that houses several famous retailers and boutiques.
 The closest subway station is Keleti Pályaudvar.

-The largest shopping center in Budapest is called West End.
+The largest shopping centre in Budapest is called West End.
 It houses over 400 shops.
 It also has a cinema and numerous restaurants and fast-food stands.
 Its metro station is called Nyugati Pályaudvar.

 If you love antiques and vintage items, we recommend you visit the Ecseri Flea Market, which is packed with old paintings, music instruments, furniture that needs restoration and surprising souvenirs.